-Brothers Garry and Russell Christian (formerly an a cappella soul trio with Roger, another sibling) and ex-Yachts helmsman Henry Priestman (who left It’s Immaterial to join them) comprised the core of this Liverpool group.
+Brothers Garry and Russell Christian – formerly an a cappella soul trio with Roger, another sibling from their family of 11 – and ex-Yachts and It’s Immaterial keyboardist Henry Priestman (whose middle name, coincidentally, is Christian) comprised the core of this Liverpool group.

 Colour (1990) continued in the same vein as The Christians, although if anything, the sound is even prettier here.
 Unfortunately, the generally overlong songs lack the dynamics needed to keep them interesting.